strawgate/gemini-for-github/README.md

 - `globally_allowed_tools`: Tools that are available to all commands.
 - `mcp_servers`: Configuration for connecting to various MCP servers.
 - `commands`: Definitions of available commands, including their prompts and allowed tools.
+- `system_prompt`: The base prompt used for the AI model.

-Environment variables can also be used for configuration, particularly for sensitive information like API keys.
-Refer to `src/gemini_for_github/cli.py` for the list of supported environment variables.
+Environment variables can also be used for configuration, particularly for sensitive information like API keys and GitHub credentials.
+Refer to [`src/gemini_for_github/cli.py`](src/gemini_for_github/cli.py) for the list of supported environment variables.

 ## Usage